githubrecipes/recipes/README.md

         * Bold all preheating instructions
         * Bold temperatures and cooking times using the asterik (\*)
             * Eg: Cook at **350F** for **4 hours**
+- Metadata
+    + The most important ones are the
+        * `AUTHOR`
+        * `TITLE`
+        * `PREP`
+        * `COOK`
+    + These meta data tags are used to generate the index pages for each subdirectory.
+It is important they are included.
+    + In order for them to be detected the need to be in between the colon and the  semicolon.

 ## Writing your own